wizards-0/dust/public/docs/user-guide.md

 | Updated           | Shows a check mark if a version was selected for that dependency to track progress |
 | Details           | Each row has an expand icon, which can be clicked to see version details |

+---

 ### Dependency Versions
 Version detail grid, displays 10 most relevant versions for that dependency.
-How the relevant versions are picked is detailed in [user flows](/user-flows).
+How the relevant versions are picked is detailed in **[user flows](/user-flows)**.
 Dependency versions have slight differences between build systems, as their repository API provide different attributes.

+---

 #### Node